Locations:

 Outlook / Prognosis

-If you’ve been treated for laryngeal cancer, you may need help managing the long-term effects of treatment.
-For example, both radiation therapy and surgery can affect your ability to swallow, speak or hear.
-If that’s your situation, your healthcare provider can identify programs and services to help you.
+If you’ve been treated for throat cancer, you may need help managing the long-term effects.
+Both radiation therapy and surgery can affect your ability to swallow, speak or hear.
+Rehabilitation with a speech-language pathologist may be essential to your recovery.
+You may need reconstructive surgery if you’re uncomfortable with your appearance after surgery.

 A note from Cleveland Clinic